Principal Component Analysis based frameworks for efficient missing data imputation algorithms

-We have presented two novel frameworks, PCAI and PIC, that allow for more efficient handling of missing data.
-Our experiments showed that both frameworks may speed up imputation algorithms significantly while outperforming or having at least similar performance compared to existing methods in terms of MSE/accuracy.
-The frameworks can significantly improve the MSE/accuracy for imputation methods that rely on many parameters, such as deep learning methods or even least square methods in high dimensions.
-In addition, by reducing the dimensions, the frameworks can alleviate the memory issue for some imputation approaches such as MICE.
 Even though PIC is only introduced for classification, the same strategy can be applied to a regression problem.
 We would like to explore that in the future.
-In addition, since various dimension reduction techniques have been developed to suit different scenarios, it is worth investigating different dimension reduction techniques for PCAI and PIC.
+Moreover, since various dimension reduction techniques such as sparse PCA \cite{jenatton2010structured}, incremental PCA \cite{ross2008incremental}, truncated SVD \cite{halko2011finding} have been developed to suit different scenarios, it is worth investigating different dimension reduction techniques for PCAI and PIC.
+In addition, it would be interesting to explore if applying a PCA variant to the missing partition $\mathcal{M}$ would result in even a more efficient method for datasets with continuous features in the missing partition.